MouseGenomics/mausdb/README.md

 D-85764 Neuherberg

 Disclosure : I, Rodrigo Gularte Mérida, have no affiliation to the German Mouse Clinic.
-I'm a new USER of the software, and would like to extend the database to include sample collection and management for my project, along with colony management.
+I'm a 'user' of the software, and would like to extend the database to include sample collection and sample management for my project to mausdb.